siddheshsonawane07/proctorise/README.md

 # Proctorise

 Proctorise is an advanced AI Proctoring System designed to uphold exam integrity.
 By leveraging AI monitoring and facial recognition, it ensures secure and fair assessments.
-Features include the detection of unauthorized objects, detection of multiple people, detection of restricted keys, and automatic test termination.

 ## Features
 - **Attention Monitoring**